 The holidays are in many cases an issue many divorcing spouses don’t think of until they arrive.
 By taking some time to reflect on what’s most important during this time of year, you can make the most of the holidays for your children.
 If you do require legal assistance, or believe you’ll be ready to initiate the process after the holidays, our divorce attorneys at DiPietro Law Group, PLLC are available to provide the representation you need to navigate the journey.

 Call (888) 530-4374 or contact us online to schedule a personalized review of your case.
-Our firm has multiple office locations in Fairfax, Friendship Heights, Annapolis, and Washington, DC.
+Our firm has multiple office locations in Fairfax and Friendship Heights.